jonasbkarlsson/ev_smart_charging/README.md

 `sensor.ev_smart_charging_charging` | Sensor | The state is "on" or "off".
 Can be used with automations to control the EV charger.
 `switch.ev_smart_charging_smart_charging_activated` | Switch | Turns the EV Smart Charging integration on and off.
 `switch.ev_smart_charging_apply_price_limit` | Switch | Applies the price limit, if set to a non-zero value in the configuration form.
+`switch.ev_smart_charging_continuous_charging_preferred` | Switch | If turned on, will as basis schedule one continuous charging session.
+If turned off, will schedule charging on the hours with lowest electricity price, even if they are not continuous.
 `button.ev_smart_charging_manually_start_charging` | Button | Manually start charging.
 This is totally independent of the automatic charging.
 `button.ev_smart_charging_manually_stop_charging` | Button | Manually stop charging.
 This is totally independent of the automatic charging.